input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 Cardano and Bitcoin bear some fundamental differences in terms of design, purpose, and usability.

-Cardano uses a proof-of-stake consensus mechanism, while Bitcoin relies on proof of work to mine new coins and add blocks to the chain.
-Functionally, Bitcoin is designed to transfer digital currency in a decentralized, peer-to-peer fashion.
-Cardano, on the other hand, supports a much broader range of functions.
-Cardano can handle smart contracts, custom tokens, and decentralized applications (DApps).
+Cardano uses a proof-of-stake consensus mechanism to validate blocks, while Bitcoin relies on proof of work to mine new blocks to the its chain.
+Functionally, Bitcoin is designed to be a peer-to-peer network for electronic cash.
+Cardano, on the other hand, supports a much broader range of features and goals.
+Cardano can handle advanced smart contracts, custom tokens, and decentralized applications (DApps) thanks to EUTXO whereas Bitcoin is limited to simple scripts at best with the UTXO model.

 Another key difference between Cardano and Bitcoin is the energy utilization.
 Bitcoin's proof-of-work design [consumes huge amounts of energy](https://digiconomist.net/bitcoin-energy-consumption/), to the tune of 204.50 Terawatts/hour.
 Cardano is far more environmentally sustainable.
-Charles Hoskinson estimates that Cardano’s electricity consumption is [about 0.01% of Bitcoin’s](https://www.independent.co.uk/life-style/gadgets-and-tech/cardano-crypto-bitcoin-elon-musk-b1849021.html).
+It is estimated that Cardano’s electricity consumption is [about 0.01% of Bitcoin’s](https://www.independent.co.uk/life-style/gadgets-and-tech/cardano-crypto-bitcoin-elon-musk-b1849021.html).

 ### How does Cardano differ from Ethereum?

 Cardano differs from Ethereum in fundamental ways.

-Cardano is a proof-of-stake blockchain, while Ethereum uses a proof-of-work consensus mechanism.
+Cardano is a proof-of-stake blockchain, while Ethereum (currently) uses a proof-of-work consensus mechanism.
 This confers Cardano with several key advantages, including a far more efficient energy consumption rate (Cardano is known as a [green blockchain](https://iohk.io/en/blog/posts/2021/08/17/why-they-re-calling-cardano-the-green-blockchain/)).
-Ethereum recently decided to follow Cardano’s approach and move to PoS.
-This transition will occur sometime in 2022, according to [Ethereum sources](https://ethereum.org/en/upgrades/merge/).
+Ethereum en route to move to Proof-of-Stake to improve its energy consumption inefficiencies.
+This transition is expected to occur sometime in 2022, according to [Ethereum sources](https://ethereum.org/en/upgrades/merge/).

-Also, Cardano supports custom tokens natively, without the need for smart contracts.
-Ethereum does support custom tokens also, but requires smart contracts, which adds a layer of complexity and the possibility of errors.
-In Cardano, the ledger handles all token functionality.
+Cardano supports Native Assets, this allows for the creation of user-defined tokens/assets without the need for complex smart contracts while inheriting the core security of the native cryptocurrency ADA.
+Ethereum also supports the creation of custom tokens, but requires the use of complex smart contracts which adds a barrier of complexity for casual users and increases the possibility of errors.
+Furthermore, Ethereum custom tokens a.k.a.
+ERC tokens do not gain the native security/scope of the underlying blockchain like the base currency Ether does.

-Another fundamental difference is the accounting model.
-Cardano features an extended unspent transaction output (EUTXO) model.
-Ethereum uses an account-based ledger model.
+Another fundamental difference is the transaction recording model.
+Cardano uses the Extended Unspent Transaction Output (EUTXO) model whereas Ethereum uses the Account-Balance model.
 This is significant for many reasons.
 For example, Cardano's model enables simpler transaction verification as each individual UTXO can only be consumed once, and as whole.
-Ethereum's transaction logic is more complex, as each individual transaction updates the global state of the chain.
+Ethereum's transaction logic is more costly, as each individual transaction updates the global state of the entire chain.
 Because Ethereum’s transactions are processed sequentially, parallelization is hard to implement, to the detriment of throughput.

+Cardano's EUTXO transaction recording model enables for better determinism, meaning the results of transactions can be better guaranteed and pre-calculated prior to submission with predictable fees.

-Cardano's EUTXO accounting model is deterministic, meaning transactions can be validated beforehand.
-Fees and transaction outcomes are predictable.
-Also, if a transaction fails the phase 1 validation, no fees are taken.
-This is not the case in an account-based model, like Ethereum, where users will lose all paid fees in this same scenario.
+Bonus: In the event of an invalid transaction, the Two-Phase validation system (courtesy determinism) on Cardano is able to prevent further submission and execution to avoid loss/damage of funds and assets.
+This is not the case in an account-balance model, like Ethereum, where users will lose all paid fees in this same scenario.

 ### How does Cardano differ from Polkadot?